Sunday, July 28, 2013

 Internet Deprivation Indeed

 We’ve also decided that as a general rule we will stay a minimum of 3 nights in a marina.
 (It has only taken 6 years to arrive at this float plan condition.)
 Our check-in day is about accepting bureaucracy with good grace and humour (Marina, Port Police &/or Customs).
 Then we must attend to the duties of setting up for marina life.
-The awning, passerelle (our gangplank), electricity, water and trusty bikes are set up.
+The awning, passerelle (our gangplank), electricity, water and trusty bikes are attended to & set up.

 Another lighthouse on another impossibly rocky cape